 As much as my toddler and I love these healthy low-carb smoothies just the way they’re written, smoothie recipes are basically begging to be customized.
 Here are a few of my favorite variations:

-- Add More Fruit.
+- Add More Fresh Fruit.
 Try a spinach pineapple banana smoothie or mango banana spinach smoothie for a yummy tropical twist.
 You can also make a spinach apple banana smoothie to use up your fall bounty.

 Since it’s summertime, my eldest is with me a bit more often, which means she’s my little kitchen sidekick.
 We’ve come up with some fabulously fun ways to make this low-carb spinach banana smoothie even more of a treat:

 - Fairy Dust Toppings: Sprinkle a dusting of edible glitter or colored sugar on top of your smoothie to add a touch of enchantment and sparkle.
 It’ll make your smoothie look like a magical potion.